DarrachBarneveld/CoolCoders-PP4/README.md

 Credit to [Stackoverflow](https://stackoverflow.com/questions/10511873/can-django-pagination-do-multiple-paginations-per-page) for understand the correct approach for implementing multiple pagination on a single view class.

 Credit to [Bootstrap](https://getbootstrap.com/docs/4.0/components/modal/) for providing the modal component

+Credit to [StackOverflow](https://stackoverflow.com/questions/45467731/django-template-displays-edited-user-context-info-despite-validationerror) for helping me figure out the req.user instance issues when using form validation allowing me to have the nav bar remain consistant when username validation errors occur.

 ### Acknowledgements